Tech Number In C++ - C++ Programming Tutorial

 countDigits(int num)

-- This function does until the number is able to be 0.
-First, the number is divided by each division-reducing number, and the number of iterations is proportional to the number of digits d in the number.
+The countDigits function iterates until the number reaches 0.
+Initially, the number undergoes division by reducing it with each step, and the number of iterations is directly related to the number of digits, denoted as 'd', in the given number.

-- The countDigits function finds the number of digits in this function time complexity of O(log10(n)).
-After that, it computes the power of 10 for splitting the number (powerOf10) with a time complexity of array d.
-All other operations (squaring, dividing, adding) are O(1) operations.
+The isTechNumber function determines whether a given number is a technical number.
+The countDigits method calculates the number of digits in the input number, with a time complexity of O(log10(n)).
+Following this, it calculates the power of 10 to split the number (powerOf10), with a time complexity of array d.
+All remaining operations such as squaring, dividing, and adding are considered O(1) operations.

 findTechNumbersInRange(int end, int start)